 The drive to replace humans with machines is accelerating as organizations struggle to check the spread of COVID-19 through workplace infection while keeping the operational costs low.
 In the US alone, 40 million people lost their jobs at the pandemic’s peak, 42% of which have gone to machines.
 According to a recent research paper published by economists at Boston University and MIT, in the manufacturing sector alone, as many as 2 million robots could replace humans by 2025.

-Technology Trend 2:
+Technology trend 2:

-Distributed Cloud – “Run public cloud infrastructure at multiple locations.”
+Distributed Cloud – “Run public Cloud infrastructure at multiple locations.”

 Distributed cloud is a public cloud computing service that allows companies to run public cloud infrastructure at multiple physical locations, including an organization’s cloud service provider’s infrastructure, on-premise, in data centers of other cloud providers, or third-party data centers managed centrally from a single control plane.

-Technology Trend 3:
+Technology trend 3:

-Digital Twins – “Building a mirrored world.”
+Digital twins – “Building a mirrored world.”

 A growing number of enterprises across industries today are building and deploying digital twins.
 Initially adopted for their ability to monitor, simulate, and streamline data across discrete devices, digital twins have grown in scale and scope with AI’s layering.
 Networks of intelligent twins of massive scale, linking multiple twins, help create living models of manufacturing facilities, supply chains, product lifecycles, ports, etc. The digital twin concept will soon be essential to every enterprise’s digital strategy, dawning an era of a mirrored world.

-Organizations across scale and industries are unlocking new opportunities and innovative ways of doing business in the digital space by building and deploying intelligent twins.
+Organizations across scales and industries are unlocking new opportunities and innovative ways of doing business in the digital space by building and deploying intelligent twins.
 Digital twins are already helping bridge the digital divide by creating pathways for companies to gather, visualize, and contextualize data from across their physical assets.
 AI is the underlying technology that allows businesses to act on data, dynamically responding to real-time information.

-Technology Trend 4:
+Technology trend 4:

 Technology Stack – “Companies will compete on their architecture.”

 The lines between business strategies and technology strategies continue to blur.
 In response to the COVID-19 crisis, organizations across the globe have accelerated their digital transformation journey.
 The spending on cloud in Q1 of 2020 nearly tripled from the previous year.
-Rapid digital transformation, coupled with the sudden influx of new technologies, has ushered an era where architecture matters the most.
-Soon businesses will compete with each other on building cutting-edge technology stacks.
+Rapid digital transformation, coupled with the sudden influx of new technologies, has ushered in an era where architecture matters the most.
+Soon businesses will compete with each other in building cutting-edge technology stacks.

 For example, the tech stack of five popular billion-dollar companies, namely Netflix, Uber, Pinterest, Airbnb, and Snapchat, is a classic example of how they have invested heavily in technology to solve the fundamental problems to become game-changers.
 What makes them the best brands in their niche is their technology stack.
 A recent trend growing in momentum is large organizations shifting from a single-vendor tech stack to multi-vendor or open-source tools for their tech stack needs.

-Technology Trend 5:
+Technology trend 5:

-Remote Workforce – “Bring your own environment and work anywhere, everywhere.”
+Remote workforce – “Bring your own environment and work anywhere, everywhere.”